DataBigDawg/CourseraGetCleanData/README.md

 ## This project contains the following files:
 •	run_analysis.r – a script that will read the necessary files and massage the data to create the tidy data set.

-•	run_analysis_output.txt – the tidy dataset output
+•	run_analysis_output.csv – the tidy dataset output

 •	CODEBOOK.md – describes the data and the steps takes to create the tidy data set.